pavel-grigorev/spring-icomponent/README.md

 }
 ```

 Follow [this page on GitHub](https://github.com/pavel-grigorev/spring-icomponent-demo) for this example's source code.

-Another example is a library [spring-resource-reader](https://github.com/pavel-grigorev/spring-resource-reader): a declarative resource reader with the resource content auto-conversion capabilities.
+An example of a library built on top of `spring-icomponent` is [spring-resource-reader](https://github.com/pavel-grigorev/spring-resource-reader): a declarative resource reader with the resource content auto-conversion capabilities.

 # Motivation

 This library is inspired by Spring Data and also by [spring-cloud-openfeign](https://github.com/spring-cloud/spring-cloud-openfeign).
-The general goal is to shift further towards declarative approach in the code.
+The general goal is to shift further towards a declarative approach in the code.
 The  problem that `spring-icomponent` attempts to solve is to provide an easy-to-use platform for small project-scoped and cross-project frameworks like the one in the example above.

 # Adding to your project